DecomTeam/giftable-for-woocommerce/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Full suport for variable products (customers can now select between product variations when choosing a variable product as their gift)
+* Downloadable products bug fix (download was not available if awarded as giftable product)
-= 0.9.3 =
+* Minor css bug fixes for better compatibility with various themes = 0.9.3 =
 * Added frontend carousel/button title settings (WooCommerce -> Settings -> Gifts)
 * Carousel styling improvements